The Pebble and the Penguin: Critical reception

 Stack described the "show-tune-style songs" as "pleasant but forgettable", adding that "the singing by Short, Belushi, Curry and Broadway belter Golden is the best thing about the film".
 It also noted that "one of the obvious obstacles was how to color a film whose natural shadings tend toward black, white and degrees of gray.
 The result is a lot of odd but fascinating colorations -- the sky might turn up yellow at times, or the sea a deep maroon".
-Webster wrote "in an era when G-rated movies are as rare as Hollywood humility, any attempt at family entertainment should be lauded", adding "let us salute Don Bluth and his team of animators".
+Webster wrote: "In an era when G-rated movies are as rare as Hollywood humility, any attempt at family entertainment should be lauded", adding "let us salute Don Bluth and his team of animators".
 In a rare case, The Daily Gazette in Schenectady gave the film 4 stars.
 Monica Sullivan of Movie Magazine International noted that the film was "heartily enjoyed by the two little girls who saw it with me at a kiddie matinee".

 Awards

-The 2007 DVD release of The Pebble and the Penguin was nominated for a Satellite Award for "Best Youth DVD" from the International Press Academy but was beaten by Disney and Pixar's Ratatouille.
+The 2007 DVD release of The Pebble and the Penguin was nominated for a Satellite Award for "Best Youth DVD" from the International Press Academy but was beaten by Pixar's Ratatouille.